Spread the Word

 2. Disjointed Channel Partner Management Systems

-As channel partners continue to increase in importance, the need for effective channel partner management is growing.
+As channel partners continue to increase in importance, the need for effective channel partner management practices are growing.
 Unfortunately, however, most channel intensive companies lack the dedicated resources to optimize their indirect relationships at scale.

 Directing partners to multiple web-based outlets to accrue necessary information (e.g., register deals, view available marketing funds or status on reimbursement, submit backend rebate claims, etc.) not only to slows down productivity but leads to channel complexity, low program participation, and partner dissatisfaction.

 Here’s a snapshot of the “siloed” channel partner management predicament

 - Channel system don’t “talk” or integrate with each other

 - Poor partner experience – multiple log-in information, disparate data, overlapping of materials, etc.

 - No “big picture” view